moderndatacompany/dataos.info/docs/resources/policy/understanding_abac_pdp_and_pep.md

 ![PDP and PEP](./understanding_abac_pdp_and_pep/pdp_and_pep.png)

-In this context, [Heimdall](../../architecture.md#heimdall) serves as the PDP for access policies, while [Minerva Gateway](../../architecture.md#gateway) fulfills the role of the PDP for [Data Policies.](../policy.md#data-policy) The rest of the system's services function as PEPs, liaising with Heimdall and Minerva Gateway for all authorization-related matters.
+In this context, [Heimdall](../../architecture.md#heimdall) serves as the PDP for access policies, and [Data Policies.](../policy.md#data-policy) The rest of the system's services function as PEPs, liaising with Heimdall for all authorization-related matters.